Some info has been automatically translated. Show original language

 Despite being best known for its winter sports, the exhilarating alpine landscape surrounding the town becomes a haven for those who enjoy a variety of outdoor activities during the warmer months, including hiking, mountain biking, climbing, and paragliding.

-Top things to do in Chamonix
+What are the top things to do in Chamonix?

 Mer de Glace Glacier